johnshew/NagbotOnGraph/notes.md

 * Then login to at least one bot and signin. (done)

-* Then for "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
-Need a simple policy and last nag time.
+* Then for "nag marked" incomplete tasks send notifications to associated bot channels. (done)

+* Need a simple policy and last nag time.

 * The notification contains a URL that leads to the web app - where we assume the user is logged in - that shows the task.
 (P0)

 * THe user mark can mark the task as complete.
 This should immediately save and you can also click again to mark it not complete (P0)

 * We need to host the node app so it can work with teams, email, and SMS.
-(P4)
+(P1)

-    * To get it running while doing coding that means you probably want a stable conversation store.
+    * To get it running while doing coding that means you probably want a stable conversation store.  (done)
     * Maybe put this data on a user Open Extension.
-How big can a user extension be?
+How big can a user extension be? (done)

-* Reattch LUIS processing.
-(P4)

 # Work Items

-* P0 - for a given user, store their channels in an open extension.
+* P0 - Load persisted conversations at start

-* P1 - api/v1.0/tasks/id - returns json for task - (done)
+* P1 - Use nagbot to mark a conversation as persisted for notifications

-* P1 - For "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
-Need a simple policy and last nag time. (almost done)
+* P1 - For "nag marked" incomplete tasks send notifications to associated bot channels according to policy with a simple policy and last nag time.
 * P1 - Send a Nag with a url to nagbot.shew.net/task/id where id is the Outlook Task id and show UX on that task.
 * P2 - Edit task/id.
+* P2 - Host in the cloud.
+* P2 - Multiple Nag Policies.
+  * Maybe use a "versioned json object".
+  * Start with NagPreference: { nagType: "simple"; timeZoneRelative?: true /* assumes false */ }
+  * This would  nag once a week until one week then daily in the morning at 10 am (initially then using preference) then on the day of hourly starting at 10 am (initially)
+* P3- Reattach LUIS

+* P0 - for a given user, store their channels in an open extension. (done)
+* P1 - api/v1.0/tasks/id - returns json for task - (done)
 * P2 - Store userKey to oid map more persistently. (done)

-* P2 - Host in the cloud.

 * P3 - Factored interfaces for User. (done)
 * P3 - Have a way show all tasks to mark requests as Naggable - for now use Category. (done)

-* P3 - Multiple Nag Policies.
-Maybe use a "versioned json object".
-Start with NagPreference: { nagType: "simple"; timeZoneRelative?: true /* assumes false */ } which is a nag once a week until one week then daily in the morning at 10 am (initially then using preference) then on the day of hourly starting at 10 am (initially)

 # Interesting

+* ssh -R 80:localhost:3978 serveo.net

 * <https://stackoverflow.com/questions/39753969/unable-to-filter-messages-by-recipient-in-microsoft-graph-api-one-or-more-inval>